kubecost/docs/custom-prom.md

 Note that this does override the instance label This is the desired behavior, as the instance label before override represents an internal ip of 10.X.X.X that is not useful for identifying the node or for aggregation.

 ### Node exporter metric labels

-Note that this is optional for efficiency metrics: https://github.com/kubecost/cost-model/issues/556 for a description of what will be missing if this step is skipped.
+> Note that this step is optional, and only impacts certain efficiency metrics.
+View [issue/556](https://github.com/kubecost/cost-model/issues/556) for a description of what will be missing if this step is skipped.

 You'll need to add the following relabel config to the job that scrapes the node exporter daemonet.